 Here are some reasons why I am finding that foot injuries are the worst, particularly for runners:

-- It’s really hard to avoid being on your feet.
+It’s really hard to avoid being on your feet.
 No one has suggested that I need a boot or anything like that, but common sense could say that if it hurts to walk you should try not to walk on it.
 Well that’s easier said that done.
 I park 2 blocks from my building at work.
 I am always walking up and down the stairs at home.
-I find it impossible to sit still when there is stuff that needs to get done like cleaning or laundry or dishes.
+It feels like it’s impossible to sit still when there is stuff that needs to get done like cleaning or laundry or dishes.
 Plus most workouts require being on your feet!

 It’s also difficult to find work shoes and casual shoes that will support the foot and not make the injury worse.
 (Who knows- other shoes could have played in to the initial injury!)
-Especially for women, it can be really difficult to find a shoe to wear to work that looks appropriate/matches our clothes and feels good.
+Especially for women, it can be really difficult to find a shoe to wear to work that looks appropriate/matches our clothes and feels good.4.
+Figuring out the Cause of the Problem

-- It can be really challenging to figure out the root cause of the problem.
+It can be really challenging to figure out the root cause of the problem.
 There are all sorts of option like overpronating, heel striking, and unstable feet, but it’s also important to look up the kinetic chain for what else could be involved.
 Weak hips?
-Weak glutes?
-Weak core?
+Or weak glutes?
+Maybe a weak core?
 I have been told all of these things.
 So I guess I just work on them all…

 Depending on the type and severity of a foot injury it may be tough to find a cardio cross training option.
 Usually swimming or pool running are fine, if you have access to a pool.
 I am sure with some foot injuries you can use the elliptical or bike but if you are avoiding putting any pressure on the foot those may not be the best options.